monnierliz/monnierliz.github.io/index.md

 **Other In Person Classes Available with Liz Monnier:**

-**Bones for Life®** in person at the Botanical Gardens, Fort Wayne, IN Tuesdays 5-6:00 p.m.
-October 1 -November 5, 2024.
-To register call the Fort Wayne Parks and Recreation Department 260 - 427-6000.
+**T'ai Chi, Qigong®** in person at the Botanical Gardens, Fort Wayne, IN Tuesdays 5-6:00 p.m.
+January 14-February 18, 2025 To register call the Fort Wayne Parks and Recreation Department 260 - 427-6000.

 **Dance for PD** (dance movement in chair for those with limited mobility) In Person at the Fort Wayne Dance Collective, 437 East Berry Street, Fort Wayne, IN 46802 Mondays 12:30 p.m.-1:30 p.m.
-(Call 260-424-6574 to register,fwdc.org, drop in’s welcome) Fall Classes start September 9, 2024
+(Call 260-424-6574 to register,fwdc.org, drop in’s welcome) Winter Classes start January 6, 2025